 The Market Kitchen is open for learning experiences at Monogram, the state-of-the-art teaching kitchen located inside the market.
 The Make and Take classes are traditional cooking classes, where patrons learn a recipe and take home what they’ve made.
 Learn to cook anything from pies to dumplings so you can recreate the restaurant feel at home.
 There are also dinner party classes, training the home entertainer how to make complementary starters and meals — and of course offering a sit-down experience of the delicious three course meal, wine and cheese you’ve prepared during your class.

 St. Lawrence Market is fully accessible with an elevator, giving universal access to all parts of the building.

-St. Lawrence Market is an historical landmark of the city as a 200-year-old building that has housed thousands of markets over time, as well as being used for a slew of other purposes.
+St. Lawrence Market is an historical landmark of the city as a 200-year-old building that has housed thousands of markets over time.
 The original north building was the historic site of Toronto’s former city hall and its legacy of providing the city with community space has continued to this day.
 Take a walking tour to learn more about the history of the market, which was founded in 1803 as one of Toronto’s three public markets, and its progression into the abundant and thriving buildings that stand today.